KeckObservatory/mKTL/doc/example/daemon.rst

             # encapsulated as an mktl.Payload instance.
             pass

-        def req_set(self, request):
+        def perform_set(self, new_value):
             # Receive a request to set a new value for this item; return
             # once the request is complete.
             pass

-Note in particular the documentation for :func:`Item.perform_get` and :func:`Item.req_set`, as it covers the expected behavior of each method.
+Note in particular the documentation for :func:`Item.perform_get` and :func:`Item.perform_set`, as it covers the expected behavior of each method.
 For our example, the various items are intended to represent the market spot price of different precious metals.
-In this case, the :func:`Item.perform_get` method may request the current value from a website, and :func:`Item.req_set` would not be defined, since we don't get to change the actual market value.
+In this case, the :func:`Item.perform_get` method may request the current value from a website, and :func:`Item.perform_set` would not be defined, since we don't get to change the actual market value.
 To pick one example::